Speech/statement | Date: 07/09/2017 | Ministry of Foreign Affairs

-By Minister of Foreign Affairs Børge Brende (and Chief executive officer in Norfund, Kjell Roland)
+By Former Minister of Foreign Affairs Børge Brende (and Chief executive officer in Norfund, Kjell Roland)

 The most effective way to reduce poverty is to create jobs.
 That is why we need bold, forward-looking partners who are prepared to take the risk of investing in poor countries.